Remote Working

-Working from home or remotely can be one of the most liberating and productive experiences and, done well, can actually enhance your work life.
-Let’s face it, no need to squeeze onto that overcrowded train, an extra hour in bed and nobody clock watching your daily routine.
-What’s not to like!
-However working remotely or from home can present other challenges.
+Working from home, or remotely, can be a liberating and productive experience and, done well, can enhance your work life.
+No need to squeeze onto an overcrowded train, or spend time commuting, allowing you to manage your own daily routine.
+However, working remotely can present other challenges.

 Structure your working day

 There will always be the temptation to relax standards whilst working remotely.
-I remember my first experience of remote working over 20 years ago, sitting at my home desk in my pyjamas munching a slice of toast at 9am.
-To be the most productive, work needs to feel a bit like, well… work.
+To be the most productive, work needs to feel like work.
 Structure and routine can really help to ensure your day is used efficiently.

 Your work space

-Your environment will have an impact on your ability to work properly, creating a work space separate to the rest of the house such as a converted shed or simply closing the door on a spare room if available.
-If none of these are available, even in a bedroom, or lounge space, a desk set up for work will help to get you into the working mindset.
+Your environment will have an impact on your ability to work properly, creating a work space separate to the rest of the house, such as a converted shed, or simply closing the door on a spare room if available.
+If none of these are available, in a bedroom, or lounge space, a desk set up for work will help to get you into the working mindset.

-From a physical perspective, you are likely to be working for a number of hours a day and as tempting as it must be to slouch on the sofa, having a proper chair and desk with a larger screen at an appropriate height will help to maintain your physical health.
-Many companies will be keen to ensure their employees' home work space is ergonomically suited to work use so there may be help with the purchase of chairs and desks available.
+From a physical perspective, you are likely to be sitting down for a number of hours and having a proper chair and desk with a larger screen at an appropriate height will help to maintain your physical health.
+Many companies will be keen to ensure their employees home work space is ergonomically suited to work use, so there may be help with the purchase of chairs and desks available.

 Work/Home life separation.

-One of the real benefits of working away from the home in a dedicated office is that largely speaking, when you leave the office, the work day is over.
-With ‘always on’ technology there is a danger of the lines between work and home becoming blurred but for your mental health and wellbeing, having separation between the two environments is important.
-As crazy as it might sound whilst working from home, getting dressed for work, and being presentable for those team and customer video conference calls and then debunking to lounge wear at the end of the day can provide real separation which helps to distinguish between work and down time.
+One of the real benefits of working away from the home in a dedicated office is that, largely speaking, when you leave the office the work day is over.
+With ‘always on’ technology there is a danger of the lines between work and home becoming blurred, but, for your mental health and wellbeing, having separation between the two environments is important.
+Whilst working from home getting dressed for work, and being presentable for team and customer video calls, and then debunking to lounge wear at the end of the day can provide real separation which helps to distinguish between work and down time.

 Take a break